longb1/typing-game/README.md

-# typing-game
+# Typing Game
-Typing game created with Javascript
+Typing game created with Javascript, utilising APIs.
+This is my ambition project (Work in progress)